CarlaBuongiorno/The-Collector/README.md

 In addition to the First Time and Returning Visitor Goals, as an administrator of this site, an admin user should be able to:

 * Be confident that a user can't force their way into the restricted pages.
-* Edit or delete any user.
 * Delete user's comics.
-* Give or remove admin rights.

 [Back to Top](#the-collector)